msheets/psych15-final-project/README.md

 ### Aggregating to CSV ###

 `toCSV.js` in the `scraping` folder serves to aggregate and export the downloaded data to CSV format for use in excel.
-The resulting CSV contains both the individual songs from each week and the average data for each of those songs.
+The resulting CSV contains the individual songs from each week.
 Note that the appropriate `streaming-echonest.json` or `hot100-echonest.json` file must exist for the script to work properly.

 To use the script on streaming-echonest.json run: